Francis Kalist: Early life

 Kalist was born on 23 November 1957 in Reethapuram, Tamil Nadu, India.

 Priesthood

 On 30 December 1982, Kalist was ordained a Catholic priest for the Roman Catholic Diocese of Meerut.

 Episcopate

 Kalist was appointed bishop of the Roman Catholic Diocese of Meerut on 3 Dec 2008 and ordained a bishop on 8 Feb 2009 by Patrick Nair.

-On 19 March 2022, Pope Francis appointed him as the Metropolitan Archbishop of Pondicherry and Cuddalore and he was installed on 29 April 2022.
+On 19 March 2022, Pope Francis appointed him as the Metropolitan Archbishop of Pondicherry and Cuddalore.
+He was installed on 29 April 2022.
 He received the pallium on 29 June 2022 from Pope Francis in St. Peter's Basilica, Vatican.